 - What larger meaning did you discover in the book?

-Teens love taking issue with aspects they are now noticing out in the world.
+Developmentally, teens are now noticing things out in the wider world, and they like hashing those things out.
+(Often as criticism.
+And that’s ok.)
 For my teens, it’s often about how power is used or abused in the world, agency, justice, freedom, conformity and control.
 (Think Hunger Games, 1984, Divergent, The Lottery.)
 Those are the “provocative” ideas they enjoy confronting at this stage in their life.
 Take advantage of whatever it is your teen finds provocative about the world right now.

 What is theme?